RJhuboo/Infra_Assessment/README.md

 ## How to use

 The code is called main.py.
 Just run main.py to use the code.
 Two parameters can be tuned : filename and long_radius.
-The first one represents the path and name of the image and the second is the radius of the circle that encompass the hexagon.
+The first one represents the path and name of the image and the second is the radius of the circle that encompasses the hexagon.
 The higher is the long_radius value and the bigger will be the hexagons.
 To run the code, you can use the following line: